-HSC.1.17 ATTAINMENT OF AN UNDERGRADUATE QUALIFICATION
+HSC.1.17 ATTAINMENT OF AN UNDERGRADUATE QUALIFICATION (A-RULE 2.7)

-HSC.1.17.1 Satisfaction requirements
+HSC.1.17.1 Satisfaction requirements (A-Rule 2.7.1)

-Taking into account A-Rules 1.3.3, 1.14, 1.17 and 1.19.3, an undergraduate qualification is obtained when final verification and audit confirmation is given that a student has successfully completed all the modules prescribed in the applicable faculty rules for the programme of the qualification concerned (A-Rule 2.6.1).
+Taking into account the provisions of Rule 1.3.3, Rule 1.12, Rule 1.16 and 1.18.3, an undergraduate qualification may be awarded when final verification and audit confirmation is given that a student has successfully completed all the modules prescribed in the applicable faculty yearbook for the qualification or programme concerned.

-HSC.1.17.2 Qualification with distinction
+HSC.1.17.2 Qualification with distinction (A-Rule 2.7.2)

 - a.
-A-Rules 1.13.3.6 and 2.6.2 as well as the sub-paragraphs state the requirements for passing a module / curriculum / qualification with distinction.
-To be awarded a qualification with distinction a student must achieve a weighted average of at least 75% for all the core modules identified as such in the faculty rules concerned, not taking additional modules taken by the student into account. - b.
+A-Rule 2.7.2 as well as the sub-paragraphs state the requirements for passing a module / curriculum / qualification with distinction.
+To be awarded a qualification with distinction a student must achieve a weighted average of at least seventy-five percent (75%) for all the core modules identified as such in the faculty rules concerned, not taking additional modules taken by the student into account. - b.
 The faculty rule states that if the weighted average mark of all the modules will be counted to 74%, the mark can, on behalf of merit, be condoned to 75%. - c.
-A full-time student enrolled in a contact programme must complete the programme within the minimum time specified in the faculty rules in order to qualify for the award of the qualification with distinction, except if failure to comply with the minimum time requirements is due to the interruption of the study on medical grounds, in which case the executive dean concerned may approve the award of the degree with distinction. - d.
+A full-time student enrolled in a contact programme must complete the programme within the minimum time specified in the faculty rules in order to qualify for the award of the qualification with distinction, except if failure to comply with the minimum time requirements is due to the interruption of the study on medical grounds, in which case the executive dean concerned may approve the award of the degree with distinction.
+(A-Rule 2.7.2.2) - d.
 A part-time student or a student enrolled in a distance programme must complete the programme within the maximum time specified in the faculty rules in order to qualify for the award of the qualification with distinction.
+(A-Rule 2.7.2.3)